arielus05/SRZGTimeCalculator/README.md

 - to present the information in an easy and readable way

 ## instructions:
-1. download the latest version under Releases (the zip file): https://github.com/arielus05/SRZGTimeCalculator/releases
+1. download the latest version under Releases (the zip file)
+- if you can't find it: https://github.com/arielus05/SRZGTimeCalculator/releases
-2. extract the zip file
+3. extract the zip file
-3. double click and run launch_program.bat
+4. double click and run launch_program.bat
-4. follow instructions on command prompt
+5. follow instructions on command prompt

 ## notes:
 1. this program is **open-source**